 Consider using __mro__ to check at runtime that the actual method binding matches the expected method binding and to raise an exception if they do not match.

+Pay attention to warnings that identify variables written but never read.

 6.45 Extra intrinsics [LRM]